matter-labs/tutorials/TUTORIAL.md

         limit.isEnabled = _isEnabled;
     }

-    // this function is called by account before execution.
+    // this function is called by the account before execution.
-    // Verify the account is able to spend a given amount of token.
+    // Verify the account is able to spend a given amount of tokens.
 And it records a new available amount. function _checkSpendingLimit(address _token, uint _amount) internal {
         Limit memory limit = limits[_token];